haganjam/InvTraitR/README.md

 # FW_invert_biomass_allometry

-Pipeline to assign biomass-length allometry equations to a taxonomic name based on taxonomic hierarchy and geographic (or environmental) proximity
+Pipeline to assign biomass-length allometry equations to a taxonomic name based on taxonomic hierarchy.

 ## scripts: functions